 Embroidery transfers are commercially printed embroidery patterns that you can easily transfer onto fabric, quilts, clothing or similar items.
 Usually, you get the design onto your fabric by positioning the transfer where you want the design to appear on the fabric and then pressing it with a hot iron.

 It is possible to incorporate beads, sequins, pearls and other such materials into your embroidery projects.
+I’ve done a few bead embroidery projects; here’s a picture:

 I’m working on reviewing some of my favorite embroidery books to recommend to you in this section.